 Like all medicines, Prograf can cause side effects, although not everybody gets them.

-The side effects listed below may also occur after receiving Prograf:
+The side effects listed below may also occur after receiving Prograf and could be serious:

 Very common side effects (may affect more than 1 in 10 people):